 Lord Gormund is the local lord, a smooth yet creepy old man.
 He dresses in all-encompassing robes, showing naught but a handsome, youthful face.
 Lady Cybelene is her wife, a fitting pairing.
 She will be very interested in any attractive characters.
 Pollux is their ancient doctor that have served the family for a very long time.
 He is terribly Blighted and covers himself completely.

-Characters are sent to find a courier that went missing during his route.
-They track him to Lord Gormund’s lands; the courier decided to take a shortcut through there.
-Locals are sullen and unfriendly, simply mentioning the courier enjoyed Gormund’s hospitality.
+Characters are sent to find a priest that went missing during his travels.
+They track him to Lord Gormund’s lands; the priest decided to take a shortcut through there.
+Locals are sullen and unfriendly, simply mentioning Sergio enjoyed Gormund’s hospitality.
 Heading to the mansion yields meeting with the lord and the lady.
 The mansion is well kept, but with an aura of menace.
 Burly servants skulk in the shadows, their faces terribly scarred.
 All sounds inside are muffled.

 The ruling pair admit having seen Sergio.
 They claim he stayed for a night and left in the morning to the wilderness.
 They suggest bandits or wild animals must have got him.
 Characters should get a feeling that they are lying.
 They are offered rooms in the mansion, but the place is very creepy.
 It is likely they refuse more or less politely.
 What the characters don’t know is that Sergio never left the mansion.
 The ruling family prolong their youth by literally stealing the looks of others.
 Pollux, the terrible doctor, removes faces of attractive youth, then sews them on the family members through terrible sorceries.
 The maimed, flayed victims become test subjects for Pollux’s other experiments.
 Sergio is now among the unfortunate.